ddbj/w3const_base/README.md

 * BDB ...
 A directory where decompressed data are placed.

 ## sendgmail_w3const.py
-Sends email by using the w3const@ google account.
+Sends email by using the google account.
+You can specify a sender address if you have set the other email address(es) (e.g. sender alias) on the account.

 Usage:
 ~~~